Welcome to the Hanger Hill Garden Estate and its residents association

 Follow the links on the left for more about the Estate, Association news and useful links to other sites.
 If you have time, do read the fascinating and often moving history of the Estate -- from the early days when Hanger Hill was open countryside, to successive battles over development plans for the surrounding area.

-Rubbish, recycling and litter: Service has improved recently but please help by NEVER parking on service roads, ONLY putting rubbish into the appropriate bin, picking up any litter you see, and reporting missed collections via the Ealing Council website.
+Rubbish, recycling and litter: You may see residents out litter picking in ones and twos but we also hope to repeat the very successful previous community litter picks during 2021.
+Please be considerate to your neighbours by NEVER parking on service roads, as this blocks the recycling lorries; ONLY putting rubbish into the appropriate bin; picking up any litter you see, and reporting missed collections via the Ealing Council website.

 Skip permits: You need a permit to put a skip on any of the service roads that belong to the houses part of the Estate - click here to download the form.